The need for trust

-At the time of writing, Originstamp supports four blockchain networks, including Bitcoin, Ethereum, Aion, and Südkurier.
+At the time of writing, OriginStamp supports four blockchain networks, including Bitcoin, Ethereum, Aion, and Südkurier.
 However, these networks vary by their timestamping interval.
 For example, Bitcoin has a one-day interval while Ethereum and Aion offer a 1 hour and 10 minutes interval respectively.
-On the other hand, Sudkurier is a media blockchain that allows users to create timestamps on average every 24 hours.
+On the other hand, Südkurier is a media blockchain that allows users to create timestamps on average every 24 hours.

 To better explain how timestamping works on OriginStamp, we will showcase the platform’s mechanism and capabilities in the next section.

-How does blockchain-based timestamping work on OriginStamp?
+How does blockchain-based timestamping work at OriginStamp?